 Did you enjoy this piece on SXSW’s brand management?

-You might also like my interview with Ronald Voorn where he denounces a marketing approach that focuses too narrowly on inbound marketing because it is not evidence-based.
+You might also like our interview with Ronald Voorn where he denounces a marketing approach that focuses too narrowly on inbound marketing because it is not evidence-based.